ogvalt/siren_super_resolution/README.md

 Fixes:
 ```
 # check docker/Dockerfile

 FROM nvidia/cuda:10.2-cudnn7-devel-ubuntu18.04

-# to e.g.
+# set it to proper version of cuda,
+# for example to:

 FROM nvidia/cuda:10.1-cudnn7-devel-ubuntu18.04
-# set it to proper version of cuda

 # or